Manchester House Social Services Society

 Jacqui is that welcoming first impression as you come through the entrance to our offices and along with her reception duties, takes care of the foodbank and is the Manchester House Health and Safety Officer at the Social Services Hub.

-Jacqui has worked at Manchester House for over six years.
+Jacqui has worked at Manchester House for ten years.

 Maxene (Funding Manager)